- Chart

 Total Addressable Market (TAM)

-The global energy market is vast, encompassing oil, gas, and increasingly, renewable energy.
-The TAM for traditional fossil fuels is trillions of dollars annually.
-The TAM for renewable energy is also rapidly growing, projected to reach trillions in the coming decades.
-BP is positioned to capture a portion of both, with a strategic focus on balancing its legacy business with its transition strategy.
+The global energy market is vast, with the oil and gas sector alone valued in the trillions of dollars annually.
+The renewable energy market is also growing exponentially, projected to reach trillions in the coming decades.
+BP is positioned to capture a significant portion of both traditional and emerging energy markets through its diversified portfolio and transition strategy.

 Upturn SWOT Analysis